AdrianaV1999/auction-dapp/README.md

-# Auction dApp
+# Auction DApp

-This decentralized application (dApp) enables users to create and participate in blockchain-based auctions.
-It is built with **React** for the frontend and **Solidity** for smart contract logic. **MetaMask** is used to connect users to the Ethereum blockchain and **Web3.js** handles the interaction between the app and the smart contracts.
-To use this application, the user must have a MetaMask account installed in their browser.
+This decentralized application (dApp) enables users to create and participate in **blockchain-based** auctions.
+It is built with **React.js** for the frontend and **Solidity** for smart contract logic on the **Ethereum** blockchain. **MetaMask** is used to connect user's Ethereum accounts and securely authorize transactions. **Web3.js** is used to interact with Ethereum, allowing the frontend to call smart contract functions, read contract data and initiate transactions via MetaMask.
+To send transactions, the user must have a MetaMask account installed in their browser.

 ## Features

 - Create auctions with:
   - Minimum duration
-  - Recipient address for funds
+  - Recipient Ethereum address for funds
-  - Secret code (e.g., PDF link, QR or password) revealed only to the winner
+  - Secret code revealed only to the winner
 - Place bids if:
   - The auction is still active
   - The bid is higher than the current highest
 - Bids are locked as long as they are the highest
 - Withdraw funds if outbid
-- End auction (only the creator can do this after the set duration)
+- End auction (only the creator can do this after the duration has ended)
 - Reveal the secret code to the winning bidder
 - Check:
   - Auction end time